 The field of Computer Science is concerned with the design, analysis and implementation of computer systems as well as the use of computation as it is applied to virtually every field of study and use in the everyday world.
 Core research areas include artificial intelligence and machine learning, bioinformatics, computer architecture, embedded systems, graphics and visual computing, databases and information management, multimedia, networked and distributed systems, programming languages and compilers, security and cryptography, design and analysis of algorithms, scientific computing, and ubiquitous computing.
 Thus, the graduate degrees offered by the Department of Computer Science must be broad and flexible programs that provide students opportunities for graduate study in the full spectrum of intellectual activity in computer science.
 The Department of Computer Science currently offers the following graduate degrees:

 For detailed information on the above degrees, visit the program pages or check out the UCI Catalogue.

-UCI Computer Science M.S. and Ph.D. programs are considering making the GRE scores optional for Fall ’21 applicants.
-This proposed change is now under review.
+UCI Computer Science M.S. and Ph.D. programs have made the GRE scores optional for Fall ’21 applicants.
 Applicants with current/valid GRE scores are encouraged to submit them.
-However, *all* applicants — including those who have not taken the GRE or whose GRE scores have expired — are advised to submit additional material that complements their overall application.
+However, all applicants — including those who have not taken the GRE or whose GRE scores have expired — are advised to submit additional material that complements their overall application.
 Examples include, but are not limited to: capstone projects, design portfolios, links to GitHub profile, research papers submitted and/or published, links to internship projects as well as patents and patent applications.